 St. Petersburg abounds in small, cute cafes.
 These often offer specialty food items and comfortable, attractive, quiet interiors.
-Here are five places that SRAS students have found to try some of St. Petersburg burgening European food culture!
+Here are five places that students on SRAS Study Abroad Programs in St. Petersburg have found to try some of St. Petersburg’s burgening European food culture!

 When I first walked by a heart-shaped waffle sign reading “Vaffel & Wine”, I thought that it seemed like an odd combination for a restaurant — and why was it spelled like that?
 I did not end up visiting until a few weeks later when a few of us happened to be walking by and decided Vaffel & Wine was unique enough to try.
 Frankly, we weren’t 100% sure what to expect: Would it be only Belgian waffles?
 Maybe classic fluffy American waffles smothered in syrup?

 Upon entering, we were asked if we wanted English or Russian menus (if you have more than one person I always think getting one of each is the best for learning the language and knowing what you are ordering) and taken from the bar side of the establishment to an equally-sized dining room adjacent to it.
 This was quite a small restaurant, with room for perhaps 25 people in total.
 It was a hip place, and the staff knew it.
 The newest alternative rock played from the speakers.
 Almost everything was black and white with ‘waffle-yellow’ accents.

 Upon receiving menus we realized the restaurant wasn’t what we thought it was.
 For starters, the front of the menu finally answered the big question: these were Norwegian waffles.
 To be honest I didn’t know Norway had their own waffles.
 You can order the waffles in a classic style, served with any combination of jam, butter, fruit, and sour cream.
 But that is just one item on the menu.